 My work in mathematics education centers on developing and implementing teaching with student projects and primary historical sources, mostly at the undergraduate level, developing student-centered classroom alternatives to lecturing, and teaching graduate students in some of these areas of mathematics education.
 This mostly collaborative work has > been supported by seven multi-year grants from the National Science Foundation over a twenty year period, and I have advised a number of Masters students, with several students publishing their research in national publications.

-At the beginning of the calculus reform movement in 1988, I led development of a departmental program of student projects throughout our calculus teaching.
+At the beginning of the calculus reform movement in 1988, I led the development of a departmental program of student projects throughout our calculus teaching.
 Major multi-step problems were used to engage students in imaginative thinking, challenge them to integrate ideas, and express them in a written report.
-This led to the book "Student Research Projects in Calculus" of 100 calculus projects for instructors.
+This led to the book “Student Research Projects in Calculus” of 100 calculus projects for instructors.
 Student projects have become a model included in many calculus courses.

 I am now heavily focused on developing primary historical sources in teaching.
 Studying primary sources fosters motivation, broadens perspective, reveals context, hones verbal and deductive skills, provides excitement, brings students closer to the practice of research, shows the genesis and progression of ideas, and displays the human face of mathematics.
-Moreover, knowledge of difficulties of the past can help students better understand the problems of today.
-I have co-developed two Honors courses based on primary sources, leading to two textbooks of guided primary sources, "Mathematical Expeditions: Chronicles by the Explorers" and "Mathematical Masterpieces: Further Chronicles by the Explorers".
+Moreover, knowledge of the difficulties of the past can help students better understand the problems of today.
+I have co-developed two Honors courses based on primary sources, leading to two textbooks of guided primary sources, “Mathematical Expeditions: Chronicles by the Explorers” and “Mathematical Masterpieces: Further Chronicles by the Explorers”.